Fudenberg-Research-Group/group-website/content/authors/Pai_Ria/_index.md

 - Researchers
 ---

 Ria Pai is a Senior at USC pursuing a B.S. in [Quantitative Biology] (https://www.qcb-dornsife.usc.edu) and a minor in [Disruptive Innovation] (https://iovine-young.usc.edu/learn/undergraduate/learn-minors).
 She has previously worked with [Dr. Suhn K. Rhie] (https://sites.usc.edu/rhielab/) integrating RNA-seq data to understand gene regulation, how it translates to transcriptome changes, and aided in the creation of a larger R package that can be used to detect epigenetic changes in any dataset.
-Currently, in the Fudenberg lab she is focused on assessing the viability of genetic files to be used in the development of Akita through visualizing Hi-C maps and analyzing them.
+Currently, in the Fudenberg lab, she is focused on assessing the viability of genetic files and making human vs. mouse predictions for the development of Akita.